 For the calendar year 2016, The Connection Cafe served more than 37,650 meals with an average of more than 10 volunteers per day.
 Over 9,500 volunteer hours were contributed to the preparation and serving of the meals, which had an estimated value of about $80,000.
 We also received nearly $200,000 in other "in-kind" contributions in 2016.
-This includes donations of volunteer hours, office space, serving space, utilities, personal care items, clothing and other contributions.
+This includes donations of volunteer hours, office space, serving space, food, supplies, utilities, personal care items, clothing and other contributions.

 “No one is useless in this world who lightens the burdens of another.”